ye-kyaw-thu/NLP-Class/exercise/exe-7/README.md

 ## 4. Preprocessing steps

-- Syllable Breaking
+- Syllable Breaking  (if you want to build a CRF model with syllable unit)
+- Character Breaking (if you want to build a CRF model with character unit)
+- SubWord level ?! (you can also consider subword level segmentation ...)

-- Consider Based on example data of CRF++ how to label Myanmar data for supervised training:
+- Based on an example word segmentation training data of CRF++ toolkit and consider how to label Myanmar data for supervised moedling:

 Example labeling or features for Japanese Word Segmentation (from /CRF++-0.58/example/seg/):

 ```